Address Autocomplete | What it is and how to use it

 API & SDK Service Providers

 Now that we have discussed 5 things to consider when deciding on an autocomplete service provider, we will cover some of the more popular providers in the market.
-We will discuss 3 APIs:
+We will discuss 3 APIs and then give you a comparison summary table:

 - Google Places Autocomplete API